Operation Condor: Revelations about Condor

+In September 1976, Orlando Letelier, a Chilean diplomat working in Washington D.C. was killed in a car bombing.
+The United States did not seem to have knowledge of this murder previously.
+Intelligence gathered that some Americans were threatened by Condor, but the US found it difficult to accept that their ally would plan to commit acts of terror on American soil.

 According to these archives, other countries, such as Peru, cooperated by providing intelligence information in response to requests from the security services of the Southern Cone nations.
 While Peru had no representatives at the secret November 1975 meeting in Santiago de Chile, there is evidence of its involvement.
 For instance, as late as June 1980, Peru was known to have collaborated with Argentine agents of 601 Intelligence Battalion in the kidnapping, torture and "disappearance" of a group of Montoneros living in exile in Lima.
 Brazil signed the agreement later (June 1976), but refused to engage in actions outside Latin America.

 Mexico, along with Costa Rica, Canada, France, the United Kingdom, Spain, and Sweden, received many people fleeing as refugees from the terror regimes.
 The third phase of Operation Condor included plans to assassinate and take other measures against opponents of the military dictatorships in other countries, such as France, Portugal, the United States, Italy and Mexico.
 These plans were carried out in cases such as the assassination of Orlando Letelier and Ronni Karpen Moffitt in the United States.
 An undetermined number of foreigners were also arrested and tortured, including citizens of Spain, the UK, France and the United States.
-Operation Condor officially ended when Argentina ousted the military dictatorship in 1983 (following its defeat in the Falklands War) and restored democracy.
+Condor officially ended when Argentina ousted the military dictatorship in 1983 (following its defeat in the Falklands War) and restored democracy.
+Disunity was also shown when Chile provided some military support to the U.K. during the Falklands War as well.

+Historian John Coatsworth argued that the number of victims of US-backed violence in Latin America from 1960 to 1990, vastly exceeded the number of people killed in the Eastern Bloc over the same period of time.